SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/petrichor-script.md

 Shortcuts consist of 3 parts: A hotstring, a divider consisting of 2 colons ( `::` ), and a replacement string.

+!!! warning

-**NOTE:** You cannot use `::` in a "find" string due to the way AutoHotkey hotstrings work.
-Petrichor will allow it, but the shortcuts it generates will not work.
+	You cannot use `::` in a hotstring due to the way AutoHotkey hotstrings work.

+	Petrichor will allow you to do it, but the generated shortcuts will not work.

 These components can have whitespace between them, but note that this whitespace will be trimmed off unless you force it to be kept in by surrounding it with backticks `` ` ``.

+???+ important "Restrictions"

+	OPTIONAL

+	No restrictions on number of instances that can be present.

+	Must be in `shortcut-list` token body.

 ???+ example